Matza restaurant suicide bombing

 The Matza restaurant suicide bombing occurred on March 31, 2002, when a Palestinian Hamas suicide bomber detonated his bomb inside the Matza restaurant in Haifa, Israel, near the Grand Canyon shopping mall, killing 16 people and injuring over 40.
 Reporting has described the cafe as both "Arab-owned" and "owned by Israeli Jews, but run by Palestinian citizens of Israel".
+Jews and Arabs were among those killed and injured.

+Victims

+14 people were killed in the bombing attack, including two fathers and their children.